|

 individuals complete email address, and the associated password will be a

+word of their choosing.
 System Users at the Department level who have been granted PEOPLE privileges

 may also enter information for other individuals.
 This common practice is